Shriram-Raja/HP-MITER/README.md

 - Deadline Minus Computation Monotonic (D-CMPO)
 - Deadline Minus kC (DkC): k is a function of the number of processors in the system
 - Audsley's Optimal Priority Assignment (OPA): implementation of [[1]](#References).
 - MITER-based Optimization Method: implementation of [[2]](#References).
-This method is referred to as MUTER in the code, as per the name given in the RTSS 2018 paper.
+This method is called MUTER in the code, as per the name given in the RTSS 2018 paper.
 - Hybrid Priority Assignment using MITER (HP-MITER): Hybrid Priority Assignment method using a combination of the MITER-based method and DkC.
-Referred to as HP-MUTER in the code.
+This is called HP-MUTER in the code.

 Refer to _MultiProcessorSystem.cpp_